Work forgets between moments of attention.

 What work loses between conversations.
 52 seconds.

-For teams already doing real work, anything added must cost less than the problem it replaces.
+For teams already doing real work, anything added must cost less than the erosion it prevents.

 Where do you start?